Paraty is the secret port of the colonial gold route. Have a relaxing vacation in a small bay surrounded by tropical jungle and islands.

 There are lots of things to do in Paraty :

 For lovers of culture and history, you can visit the village and its churches, each of which was originally reserved for a particular social and ethnic group (rich whites, black slaves, liberated mixed race, poor whites).
 You can also visit the Casa de Cultura (Culture House), the Fort Defensor Perpetuo and other historical places.

-If you want to enjoy the pleasures of swimming and relaxation, then go to Sono Beach, one of the most beautiful in the region or for an excursion to Trinidade, an authentic fishing village surrounded by the most beautiful beaches in the region .
+If you want to enjoy the pleasures of swimming and relaxation, then go to Sono Beach, one of the most beautiful in the region or for an excursion to Trinidade, an authentic fishing village surrounded by the most fantastic beaches in the region.
 You can also kayak or stand up paddle or take a boat ride around the islands of the bay.

 If you want to exercise in a beautiful setting, then you can walk in one of the surrounding national parks and travel the millennial paths in the footsteps of the region’s natives.

-Finally, if you want to discover the local nature but you are not very motivated to walk a lot, opt for the jeep tour of the Serra da Bocaina, you will effortlessly join some of the most beautiful waterfalls in the region.
+Finally, if you want to discover the local nature but you are not very motivated to walk a lot, opt for the jeep tour of the Serra da Bocaina, you will effortlessly get to see some of the most beautiful waterfalls in the country.

 Night on site.

-Buffet breakfast served at your pousada and last morning of visits or relaxation.
+Buffet breakfast served at your pousada and last morning of visits or relaxation in Paraty.

-A vehicle picks you up at the pousada for your return to the airport according to your flight time or at the end of the morning to a hotel in the Fluminence capital.
+A vehicle picks you up at the pousada for your return to the airport according to your flight time or at the end of the morning to a hotel in the city of Rio de Janeiro.